-We believe our cardiac endocardial catheter ablation device will have many of the same advantages that the cardiac surgical ablation clamp appears to have with respect to both performance and safety compared to standard thermal modalities.
+We believe our cardiac, endocardial, catheter ablation device will have many of the same advantages that the surgical ablation clamp appears to have with respect to both performance and safety compared to standard thermal modalities.
 Our catheter is uniquely designed to provide a circumferential, or circular, ablation in a single treatment cycle.
 We believe this will enable faster treatment times compared to what is currently performed with thermal modalities, especially when ablating around the pulmonary veins, a common treatment approach for AF.

 In recent years, Pulsed Field Ablation ("PFA") has gained attention in electrophysiology for the treatment of AF because of its safety profile and speed.
-Current clinical products employing PFA in AF treatment differ from CellFX nsPFA technology in that the pulse widths are longer, typically in the 10's to 100's of microseconds.
+Current clinical products employing PFA in AF treatment differ from CellFX nsPFA technology in that the pulse widths are longer, typically in the microsecond domain.
 We believe CellFX nsPFA technology, which delivers pulses of electrical energy that are each less than a millionth of a second long, can offer similar safety advantages as PFA and may provide improved efficacy advantages based on the circumferential design of our catheter and because it appears CellFX nsPFA technology can create deeper ablations.

 Similar to the cardiac ablation clamp, our proprietary catheter has been in development for several years and we have been working with leaders in the electrophysiology field to test the catheter in preclinical studies.
 After seeing encouraging preclinical results, in December 2023, we initiated a clinical study in Prague, Czech Republic, to test our CellFX nsPFA 360° Cardiac Catheter in patients with AF and early acute data and remapping data from this study have been promising.
 We have therefore expanded the initial clinical protocol to enroll up to 60 patients, from 30, and to include participation by two additional sites.
+The study is now almost fully enrolled.
+Investigators have successfully remapped the first half of the study participants and we have been encouraged by the preliminary results seen in the study.
 We believe the catheter will need to go through the PMA process for FDA approval to market and sell our cardiac endocardial catheter in the United States.
-We expect to commence a U.S. IDE pivotal clinical study sometime in 2025.
+We expect to commence a U.S. IDE pivotal clinical study sometime in the middle of 2025.